 You can also double-check that this is working by disconnecting the iPhone or iPad and then choosing the “Sync” option from iTunes on the Mac or PC, you’ll see the familiar sync screen on your device.

-Once wi-fi syncing is enabled and set up properly, the iOS device will automatically sync wirelessly any time the hardware is connected to a power source, including the USB cable, speaker docks, or otherwise.
+Once wi-fi syncing is enabled and set up properly as shown above, the iOS device will automatically sync wirelessly any time the hardware is connected to a power source, including the USB cable, speaker docks, or otherwise.

-Start a Wireless Sync from the iOS Device
+How to Manually Start a Wireless Sync from the iOS Device

 - Tap to “Settings” > “General” > “iTunes Wi-Fi Sync” and tap on the ‘Sync’ button